 (b) Payment of Base Amount and Yield.
-Payments from the Distribution Account in respect of the Scheduled Base Amount, Yield , the Class B Redemption Amount or the Target Yield Factor shall be applied as provided in Section 5.04 of the Trust Agreement.
-The Certificates may be prepaid in whole or in part as set forth in Article XII of the Trust Agreement; provided, however that the pays any Costs required to be paid pursuant to Section 6.03 as a result of such prepayment being made on such date.
-Any partial prepayments shall be applied as provided in the Trust Agreement.
+Payments from the Distribution Account in respect of the Scheduled Base Amount, Schedule Scheduled Yield Factor Amount, the Class B Redemption Amount or the Target Yield Factor shall be applied as provided in Section 5.04 of the Trust Agreement.
+The Certificates may be prepaid in whole or in part as set forth in Article XII of the Trust Agreement; provided, however that [the Trustee] Trust pays any Additional Break Costs required to be paid pursuant to Section 6.03(b) as a result of such prepayment being made on such date.
+Any partial prepayments shall be applied as provided in Section 5.04 of the Trust Agreement.

 (c) Nonreceipt of Funds.
 Unless the Administrative Agent shall have received notice prior to the date on which any payment is due to the Purchasers hereunder that the funds in the Distribution Account will be insufficient to make such payment in full, the Administrative Agent may assume that the funds in the Distribution Account will be sufficient and the Administrative Agent may, in reliance upon such assumption, cause to be distributed to each Purchaser on such due date an amount equal to the amount then due such Purchaser.
 If and to the extent the funds in the Distribution Account are insufficient, each Purchaser shall repay to the Administrative Agent, forthwith on demand, such insufficient amount distributed to such Purchaser, together with interest thereon, for each day from the date such amount is distributed to such Purchaser until the date such Purchaser repays such amount to the Administrative Agent, at a rate equal to the Federal Funds Rate for such day.